 There are a lot of changes that happen to your body when pregnant.
 The hormone shifts that happen during pregnancy can cause some women to sweat more than usual.
 Some women also notice a change in the smell or odour of their sweat when pregnant.
-With all these changes, having a good smelling deodorant on hand can be so helpful.
+With all these changes, having a good smelling deodorant on hand can be very helpful.
 Deodorants can help keep you smelling good all day so that you never have to worry about your body odors or any excessive sweating.

 There are some ingredients in deodorants that can be teratogenic or are unsafe in pregnancy, and there are other ingredients that can be hormone disruptors or even possibly carcinogens that you will want to avoid (even when you aren't pregnant).
 With all this in mind I thought it was important to share the ingredients you need to watch for in deodorants, and the best pregnancy safe deodorants for you to choose from.

-Before we get into the best deodorant for pregnancy, I thought it was important to quickly review some of the ingredients you want to watch for and avoid in deodorants (both when you are pregnant and when you aren't pregnant).
+Before we get into the best deodorants for pregnancy, I thought it was important to quickly review some of the ingredients you want to watch for and avoid in deodorants (both when you are pregnant and when you aren't pregnant).
 If you want to do more reading around these ingredients, please see the references at the end of this post.

-Ingredients to avoid in deodorant:
+Ingredients to avoid in deodorant and why:

 - Aluminum can interfere with estrogen receptors, and estrogen has a well established role in the development of breast cancer.

-However, whether or not aluminum in antiperspirants actually leads to breast cancer is still not clear.
-As there have been very few studies examining this issue.
-And of the studies that have been done, there have been conflicting results with some showing increased risk, and some not.
-However, since there are many other safer ingredients that can be used in deodorant instead of aluminum, why bother taking that risk if you don’t need to?
+However, whether or not aluminum in antiperspirants actually increases the risk of breast cancer is still not clear as there have been very few studies examining this issue directly.
+Of the studies that have been done, there have been conflicting results with some showing increased risk, and some not.
+The most recent study done in 2017, which was a case control study, did show an increased breast cancer risk in those using deodorant or antiperspirant.

-The other issue with aluminum in antiperspirants is that it can clog pores and alter the body’s natural detoxification process (sweating is a way that your body releases toxins.
+The other issue with aluminum in antiperspirants is that it can clog pores and alter the body’s natural detoxification process (sweating is one way that your body releases toxins.
 So you don’t want to block this process, especially during pregnancy).

-Another class of hormone disrupting chemicals, phthalates are used to help scents and fragrances last longer.
-If you can still smell your body lotion or shampoo a few hours after using them that is a good sign there are phthalates in that product.
+Another class of hormone disrupting chemicals, phthalates, are used to help scents and fragrances last longer.
+If you can still smell your personal care products (such as body lotion, deodorant, or shampoo) a few hours after using them that is a good sign there are phthalates in that product.
 Because phthalates are often used in the fragrances that make up a product, they are often not listed on the ingredient list, making it very hard for you to know if your deodorant or other products do contain phthalates.

 If you look at the ingredient list do you see the words “fragrance”, “parfume” or “scent”?
 If so that means there are fragrances in that deodorant.
 The problem with fragrances is that they are trade secrets.
 This means that a company doesn’t have to disclose any of the ingredients used to create that fragrance.
 Hidden in that term could be hundreds of chemicals that are harmful to your health, and you don’t get to know what any of them are.
-Fragrances often contain ingredients that are hormone disruptors (including parabens and phthalates) and they can also contain ingredients that are carcinogens, allergens, airway irritants, neurological-toxins and ingredients linked to infertility, hence why you want to avoid them.
+Fragrances can contain ingredients that are hormone disruptors (including parabens and phthalates) and they can also contain ingredients that are carcinogens, allergens, airway irritants, neurological-toxins and ingredients linked to infertility, hence why you want to avoid them.

-Now that we've gone over the ingredients in deodorant that you'll want to avoid during pregnancy (and all the time really) let's go over the best and pregnancy safe deodorant brands.
+Now that we've gone over the ingredients in deodorant that you'll want to avoid during pregnancy (and all the time really) let's go over the best pregnancy safe deodorant brands.

-Pregnancy Safe Deodorant Brands
+13 Pregnancy Safe Deodorant Brands